 The nomination period was open for two weeks throughout the month of October, in which three nominations were received.
-Council is now requested to give consideration to the nominations provided at Attachment 2 of this Report and subsequently appoint one community representative to fill the vacant North-Central Ward position on the Strategic Community Reference Group.
+Council is now requested to give consideration to the nominations provided at Attachment 2 of Report CJ214-11/14 and subsequently appoint one community representative to fill the vacant North-Central Ward position on the Strategic Community Reference Group.